AlbelNox/EAN-Progamm/Walkthrough.md

 The program will also restart after an input.
 If the check is still valid, now we check the ean of it`s validation.
 If it is valid, we get a response in the console `valid EAN`.
-Else we get a respone `invalid string`.
+Else we get a response `invalid string`.
 After we pressed a key, we get back to the eanmenue and can input the next ean for the check.
 ```